-Why are Mid-Market Companies Still Looking at Adobe CQ?
+Why are Mid-Market Companies Still Looking at Adobe Experience Manager?

 by Tom Wentworth

-Since joining Acquia, I’ve been taking a close look at opportunities where Drupal is competing against proprietary content management systems, often Adobe CQ (aka Experience Manager) and sometimes Sitecore.
+Since joining Acquia, I’ve been taking a close look at opportunities where we're competing against proprietary content management systems, often Adobe Enterprise Manager (aka CQ 5) and sometimes Sitecore.

 While Acquia competes with Adobe and Sitecore across a variety of companies - from the largest in the world to smaller higher education institutions and non-profits - I’m most surprised when I see so-called “mid-market” prospects looking at Adobe CQ.
 Defining mid-market is a bit tricky, but I’ll default to Wikipedia, which defines it as companies between $10m and $1b in annual revenue.
 There are more than 200,000 companies and institutions that fall into the mid-market in the United States.